energieip/swh200-firmware-go/README.md

-Switch Core: Service Management for configuration and data
+Switch Firmware: Service Management for configuration and data
 ==========================================================

 Switch core service responsible for:
 * Getting configuration from the GTB server
 * Installing/Removing/Starting switch services
-* Split server command between services
+* Control drivers
+* Control groups
 * Agregating switch status and send it back to the GTB server

 Build Requirement: